 The left isn't talking about victory, and we're not talking about doing what's right.

-Who knows what people like in fact Dawn tells me Dawn who does the the transcribing here of those of you on the phone uh in the event that I have trouble understanding you because of bad phone lines or whatever, uh Dawn is a former court reporter.
+In fact, Dawn tells me, Dawn, who does the transcribing here of those of you on the phone in the event that I have trouble understanding you because of bad phone lines or whatever, Dawn is a former court reporter.

-Did you say federal court federal and state federal state court that they don't want here in Florida, at least uh in Palm Beach County.
+Did you say federal court, federal and state, federal and state court, that they don't want here in Florida, at least in Palm Beach County, of course, doesn't surprise me a bit, that they no longer use the Bible anyway.

-Uh it's what she just told me.
+It's what she just told me.

 And so apparently here in the state of Florida, you can't even ask somebody to swear if their religion makes them think that they're cursing.

-So help you God is not said either.
+So help you, God is not said either.

 Nothing but the truth.